Attitude Is Everything

 Letting us know your access requirements in advance will ensure your needs are met.
-We will require PIP/DLA copies to be emailed over to us.
+We will require PIP/DLA copies, or blue badge number to be emailed over to us.
 These will all be handled in compliance with GDPR.

 Please Note: this form is also to be filled out by people with temporary access requirements, such as broken legs, pregnancy etc.

 Manchester Academy run an Access Address Book.
 The Access Address Book is a database in which we store customers’ access requirements.
 If you choose to have your information added to the address book you will only need to fill out the Access Requirements Form once.
 Once you have bought tickets for shows in the future, you will simply need to contact our Helpdesk team to let them know the gig you are attending.
 We will then ensure your access requirements are passed onto the Duty Manager.